 How do I schedule a make-up class?

-If your child misses a class and would like to do a make-up, you can either speak with Kim or Sandy in the gym during your child’s class, or you can email Info@KimsGym.com to schedule.
+If your child misses a class and would like to do a make-up, you can either speak with Kim, Sandy, or Rachel in the gym during your child’s class, or you can email Info@KimsGym.com to schedule.
 We will let you know what days/times are available and try our hardest to find something that fits with your schedule.
 We ask that you only do one make up per month.

 How can I help my child at home?